MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.CloudCommunications/Update-MgUserOnlineMeeting.md

 ## SYNOPSIS
 Update the properties of the specified onlineMeeting object.
 Please see Request body section for the list of properties that support updating.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Update-MgBetaUserOnlineMeeting](/powershell/module/Microsoft.Graph.Beta.CloudCommunications/Update-MgBetaUserOnlineMeeting?view=graph-powershell-beta)

 ## SYNTAX